Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.14
+- Stopped ammo count from being kept through scenes

 ### Version 1.4.13
-- Fixed gun shooting opposite direction when equipped (added reset cooldown in ProjectileWeapon's EquipWeapon)
+- Fixed gun shooting opposite direction when equipped (equipping weapon resets cooldown)

 ### Version 1.4.12
 - Added a GameManager to send the player to the correct scene and handle player prefs